shailesh-25204/medlink/README.md

-# Medlink - Virtual Healthcare Platform
+# Medlink - Virtual Telemedicine Platform

-Medlink is a virtual healthcare platform that facilitates quick and convenient medical consultations through video appointments, all from the comfort of your home.
+Medlink is a virtual Telemedicine platform that facilitates quick and convenient medical consultations through video appointments, all from the comfort of your home.

 ## Features
 - **Virtual Healthcare:** Connect with healthcare professionals seamlessly through video appointments.